Blue Origin: Bezos's Long Game in Space

 - Funding Model: Jeff Bezos funds ~$1B/year via Amazon stock sales

-- Key Risk: Cost structure not yet competitive with SpaceX; launch cadence still low
+- Key Risk: NG-3 second-stage anomaly and FAA grounding; cost structure not yet competitive with SpaceX; launch cadence still low

 - Outlook: Strategic government embedded position; commercial viability still being proven